gbmhunter/blog/content/pages/electronics/circuit-design/component-designators/_index.md

 <td >

-{{< figure src="/images/2011/09/general-common-ground-schematic-symbol.png" caption="The schematic symbol for a general or common ground." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/general-common-ground-schematic-symbol.png" caption="The schematic symbol for a general or common ground."  >}}